marcolino/farmatime-server/README.md

 # Configuration

- - Copy .env.template to .env, and insert all keys values; if you prefer to use different services, felle free to change corresponding keys, and relevant code too.
+ - Copy .env.template to .env, and insert all keys values; if you prefer to use different services, feel free to change corresponding keys, and relevant code too.
  - Use `scripts/githubUploadSecrets.js` to upload .env secrets to github, so that github actions can complete.